Discover 33 Delightful Things to Do in Mallorca, Spain!

 The Soller train trip takes about an hour – squeezing through 13 tunnels.
 The time passes all too quickly because the scenery is just so darn scenic!

-Palma to Soller Train
+Palma to Soller train

-The Soller train (Tren de Soller) operates operates year-round (except for a couple of months in the dead of winter).
-For the timetable and ticket cost, see the train operator’s website.
+• Schedule: The Soller train (Tren de Soller) operates operates year-round (except for a couple of months in the dead of winter).

 8) Stroll the streets of Soller